Gold: $3023.99 Silver: $33.03 Platinum: $973.95 90% Junk $1 FV: $23.62 Gold/Silver Ratio: 91.55

 A face value bag refers to the total face value of the junk silver coins.
 For example:

-• A $100 face value bag of junk silver quarters would contain 400 quarters (each with a face value of $0.25).
+• A $100 face-value bag of junk silver quarters would contain 400 quarters (each with a face value of $0.25).

-• A $1,000 face value bag would typically contain 715 troy ounces of silver, as it includes $1,000 worth of dimes, quarters, or half dollars made before 1965.
+• A $1,000 face value bag typically contains 715 troy ounces of silver, including $1,000 worth of dimes, quarters, or half dollars made before 1965.

 Where to buy the cheapest Junk Silver Coins